 1.1.2 The GSG Chair, Dr Árni Snorrason (Iceland) and the co-Chair, Dr Barry Goodison (Canada), welcomed the participants and wished for a successful meeting.
 Prof. David Vaughan, the Director of Science, BAS, also welcomed the participants highlighting the importance of cryosphere observation, research and services.

-1.1.3 Mr Etienne Charpentier, on behalf of WMO, thanking BAS for hosting the meeting, and for the collaboration with GCW.
-Mr Charpentier reminded the participants of the WMO priorities related to the work of GCW, in particular the development of the implementation of the WIGOS.
+1.1.3 Mr Etienne Charpentier, on behalf of the Secretary General of WMO, Dr Petteri Taalas, thanking BAS for hosting the meeting, and for the collaboration with GCW.
+He reminded the participants of the seven WMO strategic priorities from the WMO Strategic Plan 2016-2019, most of which relate to the work of GCW, and in particular (i) Polar and High Mountain regions, (ii) WMO Integrated Global Observing System (WIGOS), (iii) Global Framework for Climate Services (GFCS), (iv) Disaster Risk Reduction, and (v) Capacity Development.

 The list of participants is provided in Annex 2.